spiegelib/spiegelib/docs/source/getting_started/installation.rst

 that cannot be installed using pip is the
 `RenderMan <https://github.com/fedden/RenderMan>`_ library, which must be installed manually in order to enable programmatic interaction with VST synthesizers.
-Instructions for installing RenderMan in a virtual environment are provided (:ref:`Installing RenderMan in an Anaconda environment <librenderman_conda_install>`).
+Instructions for installing RenderMan in a virtual environment are provided below (:ref:`Installing RenderMan in an Anaconda environment <librenderman_conda_install>`).

-At this time, RenderMan is only available on Mac OSX and Linux operating systems.
+At this time RenderMan is only available on Mac OSX and Linux operating systems.
+However, there was recently a pull request made to RenderMan with an update to support Windows, we have not tested this and cannot verify this code at all, but Windows users might be interested in checking that out: https://github.com/DBraun/RenderMan/tree/windows

 We recommend installing *SpiegeLib* inside a virtual environment as the library is still under active development.
 We recommend `Anaconda <https://www.anaconda.com/>`_.
-Instructions for creating a new Anconda environment and installing *SpiegeLib* inside of that are provided.
+Instructions for creating a new Anconda environment and installing *SpiegeLib* inside of that are provided here.

 Requirements
 ------------